sangeetaB521/SQL-projects/Foodie-Fi/Readme.md

 - A/B testing framework for plan optimization
 - Predictive lifetime value calculations

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Demonstrates real-world subscription analytics applications
-- Built using comprehensive streaming service data model
-- Showcases advanced SQL techniques for SaaS businesses
-- Serves as a reference for subscription economy analytics

----

 **⭐ Star this repository if it helped you master subscription analytics with SQL!**